i3bar/core/README.md

 }
 ```

 > **Note**: New to Node.js or JavaScript?
 That's okay!
 NPM is the package manager for Node.js.
 It is like `apt-get` but for JavaScript developers.
 I intendendly make things easy to follow for people that are not particularily at ease with that platform.
 Feel free to [open an issue](./issues) if I have not made something clear!
 Oh and see the `$EDITOR`?
 I'll use this as a placeholder for whatever text editor you want to use.
 This means open this file with your editor and add the next lines to it.
-In fact, you can even use the line as is as there are many chances for your operating to already have a `$EDITOR` environment variable set to some default editor.
+In fact, you can even use the line as is as there are many chances for your operating system to already have a `$EDITOR` environment variable set to some default editor.
 But I'll use VIM in my case.
 Any VIM users in the room?
 Hello?! :sweat_smile:

 ### Install the library